Integrate One-Time Passcode (OTP)

 3. Response and status reference

-The following fields are used to manage frontend routing and determine the session state.
+Use the following fields to manage frontend routing and determine the session state.

 Response & status